Tonwalter888/YTLitePlusEXTRA/FAQs.md

   <summary>When I try to play a video, I get <strong>Something went wrong.
 Refresh and try again later.</strong></summary>
     <p>Before jumping to conclusions:</p>
       <p>This is <strong>NOT</strong> caused by ad blocking.</p>
     <p>The issue is your account gets YouTube banned or flagged.
-If you want to use YouTube newer than version 19.49.5, try avaliable workarounds below.</p>
+Try avaliable workarounds below.</p>
     <p><strong>Avaliable Workarounds</strong></p>
     <p>Try one of these:</p>
+      <li>Use YouTube version 19.49.5 or below.</li>
       <li>Sign out from your Google account and watch YouTube without signing in.</li>
       <li>Use your other Google accounts.
 If you haven't got some, create a new one.</li>
       <li>Use YouTube version 20.25.4 and turn on Legacy PiP in YouPiP settings.
 But you will lose PiP functionality.</li>